spacetelescope/ullyses-utils/utils/data/fuse/README.md

 # FUSE Inputs

-We use these data products in conjunction with the ULLYSES pipeline to get the final FUSE high level science product.
+We use these files in conjunction with the ULLYSES pipeline to get the final FUSE high level science products.

 ## YAML files
 The following configuration files are used in the ULLYSES HLSP pipeline: